Onboarding Overview for New Faculty

 B. Email Account: Please set up a Harvard email account, either through Outlook and Office365 or through g.harvard.edu.
 Your Harvard email account should be used for all Harvard business for the duration of your appointment, and you are responsible for complying with Harvard University's Information Security Policy, FERPA, and all other applicable policies.

 C. Course Management and Student Information System: Canvas is the default platform for FAS course websites.
 Once you have claimed your HarvardKey, you should explore Canvas training and begin to set up any new course sites as soon as possible, if you will be teaching in the coming term.
 My.Harvard is the Student Information System (SIS) program used in the FAS and is a teaching and advising information management resource for faculty.
+Academic Technology can assist you with multimedia teaching tools and classroom technology.

 D. Research Computing: For high-powered research computing, you may find it helpful to explore Harvard's Research Computing options at this stage.